innovaccer/engine-docs/README.md

 Zalando open-sourced its solution which is called Project Mosaic.

-There is a framework already out there called [single-spa] (https://single-spa.js.org).
+There is a framework already out there called [single-spa](https://single-spa.js.org).

 The topic of micro frontends is being discussed quite a lot; web components-based development strategies have been gaining substantial momentum, and I believe this topic will be discussed more frequently in time.